tomcruzana/tomcruzana/README.md

-- 👋 Hi, I’m @tomcruzana and this are my personal side projects 🤓
+- 👋 Hi, I’m @tomcruzana and these are my personal side projects 🤓
 - 👀 I love coding in Java and JavaScript
 - 🌱 I’m currently learning Spring and Angular
 - 💞️ I’m looking to collaborate on creating cloud-based apps